alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 applyTo: '**'
 ---

+# Global Senior Data Engineer Take-Home Test

 This solution design composes the ELT and Medallion Architecture patterns, with DBT used for data loading, data models and data transformations.
 The target database for local development is DuckDB, as it supports both CSV and JSON data formats natively, and is also supported by DBT.
 The target database for production will be Snowflake, using my personal trial account.

 ## Part 1: Data Modelling

-Given an ELT approach, there will be three models in DBT:
+Given an ELT approach, there will be four models in DBT:

-1. A "raw" model to hold loaded data from all three sources and also the results of running checks based on the "data quality validation" in part 2 of the requirements
+1. A "raw" model to hold loaded data from all three sources
+2. A "validated" model to hold the results of running checks based on the "data quality validation" in part 2 of the requirements
 3. A "cleansed" model to hold the results of the "clean and normalise the events" in part 2 of the requirements
 4. An "analytics" model to support the SQL analysis questions in part 3 of the requirements.

 ### Raw Model (Bronze)
-The raw model would consist of three tables, one for the raw event data and two for the reference data.
+The raw model will consist of three tables, one for the raw event data and two for the reference data.

 #### DBT Configuration
-- Materialized: table (source of truth, validation errors will be updated in place)
+- Materialized: table (source of truth)

-#### Raw Event Table
+#### Tables
-To hold raw event data.
-Since the JSON schema is not nested, we can use the duckdb features to directly load the JSON data into a flat table.

-It will hold both valid records and invalid records for further investigation.
-The determination of valid vs invalid records would be based on the "data quality validation" requirements.

 - **raw_events**
   - event_type (VARCHAR)